UFResearchComputing/rcapptests/README.md

         └── report_handler/*
         └── main.py
 ```

-- This project is packaged using Setuptools backend and has the following directory structure:
-# Contribution Guide for HiPerGator Users
+## Contribution Guide for HiPerGator Cluster
 This is an open source package and contributions are welcome.
 Please follow the steps to contribute:
 - Fork [rcapptests](https://github.com/UFResearchComputing/rcapptests>).
 - Inorder to start running locally you should setup:
     - A conda environemt (preferrable in /blue)
     - A development directory
- ## Step 1: Conda environment
+ ### Step 1: Conda environment
  - Create a path based conda environment with python ```conda create -p <path> python=3.10```.
  - Activate the environment.
  - Install any packages required in this environment.

- ## Step 2: Development Directory
+ ### Step 2: Development Directory
 - In order to run rcapptests, fork [rcapptests](https://github.com/UFResearchComputing/rcapptests).
 - Initializa an empty repository (git init) and then pull your forked repository (preferrably into /blue).
 - This is your working directory.

-## Step3: Running rcapptests locally
+### Step3: Running rcapptests locally
 - Make sure the conda environment created in Step 1 is active.
-- Generate [distribution packages](https://packaging.python.org/glossary/#term-distribution-package) for the rcapptests package, run this command from the local directory where you have pyproject.toml:
+- This project is packaged using [Setuptools](https://packaging.python.org/en/latest/key_projects/#setuptools) backend.
+To generate [distribution packages](https://packaging.python.org/glossary/#term-distribution-package) for the rcapptests package, run this command from the local directory where you have pyproject.toml:
 ```sh
 python3 -m build
 ```